leeahnduk/TetCLI/README.md

 tetcli #  policies convert csv
 Convert one or more application workspace policies into xlsx format.
 Output files: policies.json and policies.xlsx

+tetcli #  policies convert acl
+Convert one or more application workspace policies into acl format which can be used to configure ASA.
+Output files: policies.json and ACL_config.txt

 ```